rasyosef/bert-amharic/README.md

 # BERT Amharic

-This repo contains 4 BERT transformer models pretrained on `290 million tokens` of Amharic text
+This repo contains 4 BERT transformer models pretrained on `290 million tokens` of Amharic text.
+All four models have a context length of `512` tokens.

 |Model|Size (# params)| Perplexity|Sentiment (F1)| Named Entity Recognition (F1)|
 |-----|---------------|-----------|--------------|------------------------------|